ryan-charette/fhn-rl-stabilization/README.md

-# FitzHugh-Nagumo Stabilization with Sarsa(lambda)
+# FitzHugh-Nagumo Stabilization with Sarsa(λ)

 ## Abstract

 This project studies reinforcement-learning control of a simplified excitable heart-cell model.
-A tile-coded True Online Sarsa(lambda) agent learns to apply bounded stimulation currents to the FitzHugh-Nagumo system, with the objective of stabilizing the voltage and recovery variables near the model's quiescent equilibrium while avoiding excessive control effort.
+A tile-coded True Online Sarsa(λ) agent learns to apply bounded stimulation currents to the FitzHugh-Nagumo system, with the objective of stabilizing the voltage and recovery variables near the model's quiescent equilibrium while avoiding excessive control effort.